Cailli and Sam Beckerman

-Caillianne Beckerman and Samantha Beckerman (born 1980), also known as the Beckerman twins, are Canadian, identical twin fashion bloggers and two of the top social influencers in Canada, according to Cision.
+Caillianne Beckerman and Samantha Beckerman (born 1980), also known as the Beckerman sisters or Beckerman twins, are Canadian, identical twin fashion bloggers and two of the top social influencers in Canada, according to Cision.
 They are known for their appearances and blogging from New York Fashion Week.

 Life

 The Beckermans graduated from the Fashion Institute of Technology in 2004.
 They lived in New York City for 10 years before returning to Toronto in 2009.
 With the help of their sister, Chloe, a textile designer, they launched a clothing line, Beckerman, that was picked up by Holt Renfrew but faltered because of the recession.
 They returned to Toronto in February 2009 and launched their fashion blog the following month.

 Fashion designer Jeremy Scott described their style as "intergalactic"; they're known for wearing, "clashing, cartoonish, multilayered outfits".

 They buy clothes from flea markets, eBay and YOOX and are proponents of contemporary designers such as Proenza Schouler and Christopher Kane.